jdgregson/o365utils/README.md

 deleted.

 ## TODO
-- Make the "More Details" option only show the mailboxes that have emails which will be deleted.
-Organizations with 1000 users do not need to see 980 mailboxes which will be left untouched.
 - Add an option for a user to extend or remove the search timeout.
 60 seconds may not be enough time to search 1,000,000+ emails in larger organizations.
 - Add a way to show how many of the returned results are in the Recoverable